 Another potential shortcut is available if you cannot find the double morph you need to start out with.
 For example if you want to cross AB to AC in order to produce A het bc, you can also drop the overlapping gene to a het in one or both mates.
-Your resulting clutch will not clutch will not consist entirely B het a x C het a or of the desired offspring, but you don't need (1/4) A het bc an entire clutch
+Your resulting clutch will not consist entirely B het a x C het a or of the desired offspring, but you don't need (1/4) A het bc an entire clutch (1/4) A het bc of them.